 Japanese civil courts are empowered to render a formal judgment to affirm or reject a claim on the merits after the hearing procedures are concluded.
-Regarding monetary claims, the courts render a declaration of preliminary execution along with the judgment in favour of a plaintiff, which enables the plaintiff to preliminarily execute the judgment before it becomes final.
+Regarding monetary claims, the courts may render a declaration of preliminary execution along with the judgment in favour of a plaintiff, which enables the plaintiff to preliminarily execute the judgment even if the defendant files an appeal (however, if the defendant files a petition for a court order to suspend the preliminary execution of the judgment upon filing an appeal, the court is likely to render such order on condition that the defendant submits a security deposit, the amount of which is determined at the discretion of the court).